-Published 08/09/2011 09:32 AM | Updated 12/05/2011 01:45 PM | Answer ID 10771 If the State chooses to use the cost report in the Medicaid EHR incentive hospital payment calculation, what data elements should be used in the Medicare cost report, Form CMS 2552-96 and the Form CMS 2552-10?
+If the State chooses to use the cost report in the Medicaid EHR incentive hospital payment calculation, what data elements should be used in the Medicare cost report, Form CMS 2552-96 and the Form CMS 2552-10?

 Based on the Medicare cost report guidance, Form CMS 2552-96 will be used until the implementation of the new Medicare cost report, Form CMS 2552-10.
-Although the State may choose to use the following data elements, it is the States and nospitals responsibility to ensure the integrity and regulatory compliance of the data.
+Although the State may choose to use the following data elements, it is the States and the States are guidance of the data.